spicyjack/public/notes/rust_embedded/common.md

 - `brew install armmbed/formulae/arm-none-eabi-gcc`
 - `brew install minicom openocd`

-You'll also need a copy of `bossa`, which is not currently in _Homebrew_.
+To load programs outside of _J-Link_, you'll also need a copy of `bossa`, which is not currently in _Homebrew_.
 - http://www.shumatech.com/web/products/bossa
 - https://github.com/shumatech/BOSSA